|

 That’s

-not remarkable information by itself, but it is a little
+not remarkable by itself, but it is just a little bit strange,

 considering that I was a professional photographer for

-several years, and an obsessive, even complusive, phototographer, for
+several years, as well as an obsessive, even complusive,

-even longer.
-David LaChapelle once said to me, at a party, after seeing
+phototographer, since I as 14.
+David LaChapelle once said to me, at a

 my